SafeFlow-1-0/API-Log2/sp1.md

-# 📌 MVP - Safe Flow
+# 📌 MVP - SafeFlow

 ## 🎯 Objetivo do MVP